opencomputeproject/SAI/doc/fips/SAI-Proposal-FIPS-Compliance.md

 **Step 1:**
 Switch create is complete and POST completion callback registraton SAI_SWITCH_ATTR_MACSEC_POST_STATUS_NOTIFY is done.
-GET API is called to find out if system is FIPS compliant.
 Query API us called to find out if POST is supported at switch or engine level.
-Subsequent steps are for engine level POST.
+Subsequent steps are captured as an example for engine level POST.

 **Step 2: **
 MACSec Object creation is complete